Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

 \subsection{\texorpdfstring{$N=3$}{N=3}}

-In $SU(3)$ theory one can approach the infinity in multiple ways, but since \cite{Poghossian3} is tied with the AGT duality, the chosen large vev limit is the same as the one we consider in the present paper.
-The conjectured asymptotic in $N=3$ theory with six antifundamental multiplets is\footnote{In \cite{Poghossian3} the variables are $u=-3w_1$ and $v=-27w_2$.
+In the $SU(3)$ theory one can approach infinity in multiple ways, but since \cite{Poghossian3} is tied to the AGT duality, the chosen large vev limit is the same as the one we consider in the present paper.
+The conjectured asymptotic in the $N=3$ theory with six fundamental multiplets is\footnote{In \cite{Poghossian3} the variables are $u=-3w_1$ and $v=-27w_2$.
 Note that here we did not change the sign of $q_{\rm IR}$ with respect to \cite{Poghossian3}. }